 What Honda wiring harness is needed?

-If you're using KTuner or our ECU reflash, you'll need a 3002-2006 Honda Element manual engine harness and charge harness.
-If you're using Hondata Kpro, you'll need the same from a 2002-2004 Acura RSX (base model or Type S, manual or auto).
+If you're using KTuner or our ECU reflash, you'll need a 3002-2006 Honda Element (manual or auto) engine harness and charge harness.
+If you're using Hondata Kpro, you'll need the same from any 2002-2004 Acura RSX (base model or Type S, manual or auto).

 Is a radiator upgrade needed?

 It is not needed, but we recommend upgrading to an aluminum 2” radiator core for heavy track use.

 What kind of exhaust should I use?